-When a comment is added, it is seen immediately by all other users that have that same Managed Project and document open.
+When a comment is added, it is seen instantly by all other users that have that same Managed Project and document open in their respective workspaces.

-The Comments panel will track the entire thread of a specific comment, whereas only the latest comment in that thread is displayed in the document view.
+The Comments panel will track the entire thread of a specific comment, whereas only the latest comment in that thread is displayed in the workspace.

 Within a comment thread on the Comments panel, the latest reply is always added to the bottom of that thread.
 Where multiple comment threads are present in a document, the latest thread is presented at the top of the panel.

 The active/selected comment on the Comments panel is highlighted.
-In the document editor, the area/point/component that is the focus of the active/selected comment is zoomed and centered in the main design window (where applicable).
+In the workspace, the area/point/component that is the focus of the active/selected comment is zoomed and centered in the main design window (where applicable).
 For a point, area or component type comment, its associated reference line is also displayed.

-You can move (drag) a comment around in the document editor, only in terms of the location in which the text is displayed.
+You can move a comment around in the workspace, only in terms of the area in which the text is displayed.
 The initial defined point or area cannot be modified.
 The reference line extends from that point/area to the text area.

-You can collapse a comment in the document view by clicking on the small triangle at the top-left of the textual area.
+You can collapse a comment in the workspace by clicking on the small triangle at the top-left of the textual area.

-A comment can be edited or deleted, through the panel only, using the Edit and Remove controls respectively, that present once the comment is selected.
-Note that these controls will only be available for a comment that you yourself have made – you cannot edit or remove a comment made by another user.
-If you edit an existing comment, type your text in the field provided, then click the button to commit.
-To exit without replying, either click the Cancel control or click away from the thread.
+A comment can be edited or deleted, through the panel only, using the and controls respectively, that present once selected.
+Note that these controls will only be available for a comment that you yourself have made - you cannot edit or remove a comment made by another user.
+If you edit an existing comment, type your text in the field provided, then click the control to commit.
+To exit without replying, either click the control, or click away from the thread.
 In the latter case, a warning dialog will appear, alerting you that all unsaved data will be lost.
 If you are sure you want to stop editing, click Yes.

 Resolving and Reopening Comments

-Resolving a comment essentially closes it, removing it from both panel and document view.
+Resolving a comment essentially closes it, removing it from both panel and workspace.

 Accessing previously resolved comments, and reinstating (re-opening) a resolved comment.

-The display and appearance of comments are controlled from the Document Comments region, on the Data Management – Servers page of the Preferences dialog.
+The display and appearance of comments is controlled from the Document Comments region, on the Data Management - Servers page of the Preferences dialog.
 Controls are provided independently for comments displayed on schematic and PCB.
-To turn off the display of comments in the document editor – relying on just the Comments panel – disable the respective Show Comment Threads option.
+To turn off display of comments in the workspace - relying on just the Comments panel - disable the respective Show Comment Threads option.

-Control the appearance of comments in the editor as part of your Altium NEXUS preferences.
+Control the appearance of comments in the workspace as part of your Altium NEXUS preferences.